-- St George's CEP School recognises that children are vulnerable to extremist ideology and radicalisation.
-St George's CEP School is aware of our duty under section 26 of the CounterTerrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - All staff have received appropriate training to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation. - Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow for making a Prevent referral.
-If there is an immediate threat, the police will be contacted via 999.
+- St George's CEP School recognises that children may be susceptible to radicalisation into terrorism. - St George's CEP School is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - All staff have received appropriate training to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation.
+This is in line with KCSIE and the Prevent Duty guidance for schools. - Staff will be supported to use their judgement in identifying children who might be at risk of radicalisation and will act proportionately; staff will report concerns to the DSL (or a deputy), who, where appropriate, will follow the local procedures in regard to making a Prevent referral.
+If there is an immediate threat to safety, the police will be contacted via 999.